weaponsforge/send-email/README.md

 ## send-email

-Sends emails using Gmail SMTP with Google OAuth2 or username/pw.
+NPM scripts and CLI for sending text and HTML emails using Gmail SMTP with Google OAuth2.

 ### Table of Contents